petercowal/petercowal.github.io/index.md

 ---
 ---

 Hi!
-I'm Peter, a composer/programmer currently pursuing a mathematics PhD at Oregon State University.
+I'm Peter, a PhD candidate at Oregon State University studying applied mathematics.
-I study numerical methods for problems in linear algebra as well as machine learning.
+Right now I'm studying numerical methods for problems in linear algebra as well as machine learning.
 In the past I've also studied inverse problems in medical imaging.

-This site currently documents a few of the personal projects I've worked on over the past few years.
+If you're curious about my research, I have a couple of preprints about accelerating linear algebra with random walks [here](https://arxiv.org/abs/2507.01885) and [here](https://arxiv.org/abs/2510.24608).
+(I'm more proud of the second one.)

+I also develop computer games and write music in my spare time.
 You can check out my [games here](https://petet.itch.io "itch.io") and [music here](https://soundcloud.com/retropetet "soundcloud").

 ### audiovisual projects